-[As a friendly reminder of my disclosure policy, this post is not to be taken investment advice.
+[As a friendly reminder of my disclosure policy, this post on financial advisors is not to be taken investment advice.
 Instead, it is meant to be educational so that you can better understand the world of finance.
 I hope you find value in it!]

 Align your goals with the advisors